stevenhan1991/CGA19-FFR/README.md

 # Flow-Field-Reduction-via-Reconstructing-Vector-Data-from-3D-Streamlines-Using-Deep-Learning
 Pytorch implementation for Flow Field Reduction via Reconstructing Vector Data from 3D Streamlines Using Deep Learning

+In our code, we provide an exmaple of recovering the five critical points vector field.
+The dimension of this data set is 51 by 51 by 51.

 ## Prerequisites
 - Linux